robertluo/nvim-astro5/README.md

 This configuration is built upon [AstroNvim version 5](https://github.com/AstroNvim/AstroNvim), extending the AstroNvim v5 template with valuable plugins, options and key mappings.

-[Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools using this configuration.
+[Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and management of plugins and tools using this configuration.

 ## 🛠️ Installation